-The traffic light is red but my taxi driver’s foot remains glued to the accelerator.
-Brakes screech and glass tinkles on the tar as an oncoming truck clips our tail light, but my driver doesn’t flinch.
+The light is red but my driver’s foot remains glued to the accelerator.
+Brakes screech.
+Glass tinkles on the tar as an oncoming truck clips our tail light but he flinches not.
 Neither does he speak English.

 My best efforts that morning had produced only a nervous titter from behind the receptionist’s dainty hand while the manager and his cohorts had openly wept with mirth – but still no reunion with any of my clean clothes.

-It was a conversation I was doomed to repeat several times.
+It was a conversation I was doomed to repeat.
 Truth is you need a strong stomach to experience the real China.
-And all too often, mine wasn’t up to the task.
-Not when it came to the lavatories (OMG!) nor when it came to the labyrinthine alleys where lobsters clacked and fish flapped alongside fake designer sunglasses.
-Also on sale were rats – their scaly tails dangling down the side of the communal soup bowl – dried frogs, scorpions and crickets.
+And mine wasn’t up to the task.
+Not when it came to the lavatories (OMG!) nor when it came to the labyrinthine alleys where fish flapped alongside fake designer sunglasses.
+Also on sale were dried rats – their scaly tails dangling down the side of a soup bowl – frogs, scorpions, and crickets.
 A wire cage crammed with dogs awaiting the butcher’s knife broke my heart.

-In Tongchuan the food’s ghastly but the locals are lovely.
+At least in Tongchuan, the locals are lovely.
 A woman pressed a scented hanky into my hand, before I passed out from some indescribable stench near the market.
-Our cabbie’s wife on a bicycle returned a valuable camera we had left in a taxi to us when we’d given it up for lost.
+Our cabbie’s wife on a bicycle returned a valuable camera we had left in a taxi.
 People are poor but honest.

 Most people visit Xi’an to see the Terracotta Warriors, outside the nearby town of Lintong.
 Not content with hosting the eighth wonder of the world, the authorities have built a Vegas-style pyramid and sphinx.
 This is overkill.

-Each life-size statue has a distinctive expression and hairstyle, according to rank.
+As centuries passed, the earth-covered wooden roof collapsed crushing the terracotta warrors, many of which are still under restoration.
+Each life-size statue has a distinctive expression and hairstyle.
 Some gaze about or bow their heads in meditation.
-Many have crossbows under their arms and arrow quivers slung over their shoulders.
+Many have crossbows under their arms or arrow quivers slung over their shoulders.
 The detail is breathtaking, down to the textured soles of their ceramic boots.

 China’s impenetrable mysteries beg further exploration.
-If you get a chance to see the terracotta army, take it!
-If you can stomach the journey, that is.
+If you can stomach the food, that is.